 How a Seller Handles a Customer Remittance Advice

-- Receive a detailed bank account deposit.
+- Receives a detailed bank account deposit

-- Debit (increase) cash account
+- Debits (increases) cash account

 Is a Remittance Advice Proof of Payment?

 No, remittance advice is a notification to the payee that a payment was sent.
 The payment may not reach the intended receiver, which is the very reason remittance advice is important.